 The Trustee is aware of the long-term performance characteristics of various asset classes in terms of their expected returns and the variability of those returns, and in particular is aware of the risk that equities and other alternative investments may underperform bonds (as a proxy for the funding target).
-When comparing alternative investment strategies, the Trustee, on advice from the investment consultant, allows for median investment returns on equities of 5.0% pa in excess of government bond returns.
+When comparing alternative investment strategies, the Trustee, on advice from the investment consultant, allows for median investment returns on equities of 3.4% pa in excess of government bond returns (based on assumptions as at 30 June 2023).